 For some couples and individuals, donor embryos may give them a better chance of having a family than using donor sperm or eggs.
-Our embryo donor program has helped many couples achieve pregnancy – couples who may have tried other fertility treatment programs without success.
+Our embryo donor program has helped many couples achieve pregnancy – couples who may have had multiple fertility treatment cycles without success.

-If you’ve had IVF treatment but now feel your family is complete, you can choose to donate your remaining embryos to someone else, either directly to someone you know, or through us.
-This is often preferred to disposing of embryos, but it’s a decision that requires thought and consideration, and we’re here to help you choose what’s best for you.
+If you’ve had IVF treatment but now feel your family is complete, you can choose to donate your remaining embryos to someone else - either directly to someone you know, or anonymously through QFG's donor program.
+Donating embryos is often preferred to disposing of embryos, however it is a decision that requires thought and consideration, and we’re here to help you choose what’s best for you.

-- have counselling with one of our counsellors
+- undergo counselling with one of our experienced Fertility Counsellors

 - complete a comprehensive social, physical and medical profile

 - sign a consent form agreeing to the release of identifiable information when and if a child born from your embryo turns 18 and requests details of your identity